Iqbal´s DLQ Help

 function.sh

-Give the right privileges and zip the files together:
+Grant the necessary permissions and zip the files together:

 chmod 755 function.sh bootstrap zip lambda.zip bootstrap function.sh